IgorKorobeynikov/raytracer/README.md

 # raytracer
-My own raytracer in one weel
+My own raytracer in one week